Driving Example

 Driving_Main_noGUI.py uses only code, but has similar functionality to Driving_GUI

 Driving_GUI_Traffic.py shows adding some cross traffic flow.
 Can modify the code and stim file (in Resources) to adjust speed and number of additional cars.
-Uses collision detection to check whether your vehicle collides with any others.
+Collisions with traffic vehicles are handled by the same raycast bumper system used for buildings (plus a proximity check so a moving car ramming a stationary player still registers), so no physics engine is required.
 Note: can add traffic to all scripts if set ADD_TRAFFIC = True in the config file (see below)

 Driving_Simulator_360 (additional download) - shows using a 360 video to simulate driving in New York